araczkowski/AsReporter/README.md

 # AsReporter - Application Script Reporter

-Application Script Reporter is a business applications that produce Office documents and reports beased on templates and JSON data.
-AsReporter is a Web app writen in Google Apps Script, it enabling any web application to generate your Office (Word, Excel, PowerPoint), HTML, Text and PDF-documents in no time and effort - AsReporter make printing, reporting and exporting your data fast and easy.
+AsReporter is a business application that produces Office documents and PDF reports based on templates and JSON data.
+AsReporter is a Web app written in Google Apps Script, enabling any web application to generate your Office (Word, Excel, PowerPoint) and PDF-documents in no time and effort - AsReporter makes reporting in any application fast and easy.

 ## Architecture overview